Quantifiers and witnesses for the nonclassicality of measurements and of states: Using nonclassicality of assemblages to witness entanglement

 Theorem 2 of Ref.~\cite{Tavakoli2020} states that `an assemblage is unsteerable if and only if its statistics admits a preparation and measurement noncontextual model for all measurements'.
 However, our work shows that this claim is not accurate.
-For example, the assemblage $\{p(a|x)\rho_{a|x}:=\tr[(N_{a|x}\otimes \mbb{1} \rho_{\text{Iso}}^{\eta}] \}_{a,x}$ in Example~\ref{exam: ineq} is unsteerable for $\eta\approx 0.4195<1/2$~\cite{zhang2024}, yet it is nonclassical, and so there is no preparation and measurement noncontextual model for its statistics.
+For example, the assemblage $\{p(a|x)\rho_{a|x}:=\tr_A[(N_{a|x}\otimes \mbb{1}) \rho_{\text{Iso}}^{\eta}] \}_{a,x}$ in Example~\ref{exam: ineq} for $0.4195\approx\sqrt{\frac{5-2\sqrt{5}}{3}}<\eta<1/2$~\cite{zhang2024,Renner2024} is unsteerable but nonclassical, and so there is no preparation and measurement noncontextual model for its statistics.
 The mistake arises because the purported proof of this theorem does not take into account all possible operational identities in the scenario it considers, but rather only those derived from the no-signaling principle.
-But other operational identities typically arise in such scenarios; we give an exhaustive list in Eqs.~34(a)-34(d) of Ref.~\cite{zhang2024parellel}.
+But other operational identities typically arise in such scenarios; we give an exhaustive list in Eqs.~42(a)-42(e) of Ref.~\cite{zhang2024parellel}.